Efficiently Computing Equilibria in Budget-Aggregation Games: Weighted agents

 The definition of an NE transfers directly from \Cref{def:Nasheq}, except that $S_i$ depends on $w_i$ as stated above.

-If all weights are rational numbers, and the utility functions satisfy some concavity conditions, then the weighted setting can be reduced to the unweighted setting by agent cloning, resulting in a pseudo-polynomial time algorithm.
-We formalize the agent cloning process below. \begin{definition} Given a weighted budget-aggregation game $(N,A,(u_i)_{i \in N},(w_i)_{i\in N})$ where all $w_i$ are rational numbers, let $D$ be their least common denominator, such that $w_i = q_i/D$ for all $i\in N$, and all $q_i$ are integers.

-The corresponding \emph{cloned game} is an (unweighted) budget-aggregation game in which the set of agents $N^c$ contains $q_i$ clones of each agent $i$ (with the same utility function $u_i$), so that $\displaystyle |N^c|=\sum_{i\in N}q_i = D$. \end{definition}
+For some classes of utility functions, the weighted setting can be reduced to the unweighted setting by agent cloning if all weights are rational numbers, resulting in a pseudo-polynomial time algorithm.
+We formalize the agent cloning process below. \begin{definition} Given a weighted budget-aggregation game $(N,A,\allowbreak(u_i)_{i \in N},(w_i)_{i\in N})$ where all $w_i$ are rational numbers, let $D$ be their least common denominator, such that $w_i = q_i/D$ for all $i\in N$, and all $q_i$ are integers.
+The corresponding \emph{cloned game} is an (unweighted) budget-ag\-gre\-gation game in which the set of agents $N^c$ contains $q_i$ clones of each agent $i$ (with the same utility function $u_i$), so that $\displaystyle |N^c|=\sum_{i\in N}q_i = D$. \end{definition}